AilenFranco43/AilenFranco43/README.md

 - [Correo electrónico](mailto:ailenfranco43@gmail.com)

 # Hello!
-I'm Ailén...Welcome to my ideas server😉.
+I'm Ailén...Welcome to my ideas server😉
 I'm **Programming Technician and Full Stack Web Developer**.
 Although my main focus is on web development, I am very curious and I am always predisposed to expand my knowledge, explore new languages and tools to contribute effectively and adapt to the needs of the projects in which I participate.

 ## 🛠 Technologies and Tools